sindrets/diffview.nvim/README.md

       -- tabpage is a Diffview.
-      ["<tab>"]      = actions.select_next_entry, -- Open the diff for the next file ["<s-tab>"]    = actions.select_prev_entry, -- Open the diff for the previous file ["gf"]         = actions.goto_file,         -- Open the file in a new split in previous tabpage ["<C-w><C-f>"] = actions.goto_file_split,   -- Open the file in a new split ["<C-w>gf"]    = actions.goto_file_tab,     -- Open the file in a new tabpage ["<leader>e"]  = actions.focus_files,       -- Bring focus to the files panel
+      ["<tab>"]      = actions.select_next_entry, -- Open the diff for the next file ["<s-tab>"]    = actions.select_prev_entry, -- Open the diff for the previous file ["gf"]         = actions.goto_file,         -- Open the file in a new split in the previous tabpage ["<C-w><C-f>"] = actions.goto_file_split,   -- Open the file in a new split ["<C-w>gf"]    = actions.goto_file_tab,     -- Open the file in a new tabpage ["<leader>e"]  = actions.focus_files,       -- Bring focus to the files panel